CAST-Extend/com.castsoftware.aip.datamart/README.md

 The differences with Datapond 5.1 are as follow:
 * Some columns are missing
-  * `technologies`
+  * the `technologies` column has been removed
-  * EFP metrics (because tey are replaced with AEP metrics)
+  * EFP columns have been removed; because these values are replaced with AEP metrics
-* Precision for decimal values may differ; because the Datapond apply some pre-rounding with Python scripts
+* For some data, the precision for decimal values may differ; because the Datapond applies some pre-rounding with Python scripts using the "rounding half to even" strategy, which is not the PostgreSQL rounding strategy
 * When AEP has not be calculated for a snapshot, the Datamart reports the 'null' value, whereas the Datapond reports the value of the next snapshot
 * The calculation of averages has been fixed